Anyone who is serious about equipment maintenance is constantly on the lookout for ways to do it better.

 When compared with paper records, here are the biggest advantages of using a modern CMMS to track what is happening with your assets:

 Automated data recording.
 When adding a manual entry, CMMS automatically recognizes when and who is entering the data as you have to be logged in to make the entry.
-If the performed maintenance action was a part of a preventive maintenance plan, you won’t have to actually spend any time on entering the data in your log.
+If the performed maintenance action were a part of a preventive maintenance plan, you wouldn’t have to spend any time on entering the data in your log.
 This is because an equipment maintenance log is automatically populated with its completed Work Orders and PMs.

 - Better accountability.
 While you can still do some shenanigans as entering data at a later time, all tasks are interconnected with the maintenance calendar, so it is easier to notice who has done what, how long did it take, and which parts have been used.
 This makes it much easier to solve a potential dispute and see if some team members are pulling more weight than others.